jkachmar/levity-polymorphism-berlinfp-2020/slides.md

 * `f :: (a :: Type) -> (b :: TYPE r)`
   * Accepts a lifted type
-  * Returns a type that is _polymorphic_ in its representation
+  * Returns a type that is _levity-polymorphic_
+    * i.e. polymorphic over its "liftedness"
+    * More precisely it is polymorphic over its _representation_

 ## Levity Polymorphism